dr-guangtou/daily_astroph/astroph-1809.md

 #### [A Detailed Study of the Most Relaxed SPT-Selected Galaxy Clusters: Cool Core and Central Galaxy Properties](https://arxiv.org/abs/1809.09104)
     - **Relevant**
+    * four most relaxed clusters in the South Pole Telescope 2500 deg2 survey, which lie at 0.55 < z < 0.75
+    * the temperature, density, and entropy profiles of the intracluster medium (ICM) are very similar among the four clusters
+    * Specifically, we find no evidence for deviations from self similarity in the temperature profile over the radial range 10kpc < r < 1Mpc, implying that the processes responsible for preventing runaway cooling over the past 􏰑 6 Gyr are, at least roughly, preserving self similarity.
+    * typical metallicities of ∼0.3Z⊙ in the bulk of the ICM, rising to ∼0.5Z⊙ in the inner ∼100kpc, and reaching ∼1Z⊙ at r < 10kpc.
+    * This central excess is similar in magnitude to what is observed in the most relaxed clusters at z ∼ 0, suggesting that both the global metallicity and the central excess that we see in cool core clusters at z ∼ 0 were in place very early in the cluster lifetime

 ----